-The 2020 Ambulance Response Time Performance Plan Results are presented as Attachment 1 to this memo.
+The 2021 Ambulance Response Time Performance Plan Results are presented as Attachment 1 to this memo.
 Also, staff have included Haldimand County's Response Time Performance Plan Results for the past 5 years as Attachment 2 to this memo.
 Determining the CTAS level is completed by measuring the acuity of a patient by using the scale system within the CTAS.
 The system categorizes patients by both injury and physiological findings, and ranks them by severity from 1-5 (1 being highest).
 In regards to severity, Sudden Cardiac Arrest and CTAS I are the highest priority.
-Haldimand County Paramedic Services was not able to meet the response times for Sudden Cardiac Arrest, CTAS II who are considered emergent care patients, and CTAS III patient's who are considered urgent, but not life threatening.
-The inability to meet the performance plan can be attributed to increased travel times, limitations in the availability of County ambulances, COVID delays due to unavailability of resources (i.e. ambulances, paramedics or equipment being out of service for disinfection).
-Also, it is important to note that the road closures in and around the Caledonia area also had an impact as it relates to the increase in response times.
-Through investigation there was no delays for Sudden Cardiac Arrest calls because of the Caledonia closures, but the delays would affect the CTAS II and III calls which is evident by the number of calls missed, especially in the CTAS III calls.
+Haldimand County Paramedic Services was not able to meet the response times for Sudden Cardiac Arrest, CTAS I who are considered severely ill, requires resuscitation, and CTAS III patient's who are considered urgent, but not life threatening.
+The inability to meet the performance plan can be attributed to increased travel times, limitations in the availability of County ambulances, COVID-19 delays due to unavailability of resources (i.e. ambulances, paramedics or equipment being out of service for disinfection).
+Also, it is important to note that the periodic road closures in and around the Caledonia area also had an impact as it relates to the increase in response times.
+Through investigation there was no delays for Sudden Cardiac Arrest calls because of the Caledonia closures, but the delays would affect the CTAS I and III calls which is evident by the number of calls missed, especially in the CTAS III category.
 Other delays that contribute to availability of ambulances are off load delays, other assignments and necessitating coverage from outside agencies.
+Availability for ambulances is an increasing concern for Haldimand County.